Ian Paddick, Chief Physicist

-He is on the scientific committees of the International Stereotactic Radiosurgery Society and the Leksell Gamma Knife Society and is currently Vice-President of the ISRS and BRS.
+He is on the scientific committees of the International Stereotactic Radiosurgery Society and the Leksell Gamma Knife Society and is currently President of the ISRS.

 His publications in Radiosurgery have established him as an authority in Radiosurgery dose planning.
 In 2003, Ian became a freelance physicist, providing physics services to Gamma Knife centres in the UK and USA, as well as the manufacturers of the Gamma Knife; Elekta Instruments.
 In 2009 he published “Radiosurgery Treatment Planning”, the first book covering practical techniques of dose planning.

 Chris graduated from Imperial College, London, in 1997 with an MSci in Physics before training in Medical Physics at King’s College Hospital, being awarded an MSc in Medical Physics and Clinical Engineering in 1999.
 Based in Sheffield since 1999, he gained sixteen years’ experience in radiation therapy physics at Weston Park Hospital, where he led the treatment planning service for ten years and the introduction of Stereotactic Body Radiation Therapy planning and treatment.
 He was awarded his PhD in radiation therapy physics in 2008 and has authored a number of publications on dose planning.
 Through his role as Associate Lecturer at Sheffield Hallam University, he contributes to the development of Radiographers.